-Purim is a time of great simcha, a time of great joy and celebration.
+Purim is a time of great simcha-great joy and celebration.
 It is one of the happiest seasons of the entire Jewish year.
 Esther 9:22 states, "The month which was transformed from sorrow to joy."
 Joy is to abound during this holiday.
 Purim is a season through which God wants to turn our sadness into gladness, our darkness to light, our heaviness to lightness, our destruction to salvation.

 Esther's victory over doubt illustrates the path to real joy: partnering with God's design for our lives.
-When she transitioned from questioning her worthiness into God's design for her life, courage was the bridge she had to walk upon to get to the other side.
-Once there, she found joy - the joy of realizing the king's favor upon her, the joy of saving herself and her people, the joy of seeing Mordecai replace Haman, the joy of receiving the spoils from Haman's estate.
+Courage was the bridge Esther had to walk upon to move from questioning her worthiness to embracing God's design for her life.
+Once there, she found joy-the joy of realizing the king's favor upon her, the joy of saving herself and her people, the joy of seeing Mordecai replace Haman, the joy of receiving the spoils from Haman's estate.
 Every one of us is granted by God a "for such a time as this" moment when our destiny is within reach.
-We can decide if we are going to walk into it or walk away from it.
-Each of us is designed for our God-ordained purpose, and if we say yes to His plan, we will encounter great joy.
+We can decide if we are going to walk into it or away from it.
+Each of us is born with a God-ordained purpose, and if we say yes to His plan, we will encounter great joy.